 The SensMax TAC-B radar sensor is entirely immune to scene lighting or any conditions of poor visibility (fog, smoke, dust, etc.).
 It can track objects even through the plasterboard or wooden walls.
 In addition, the sensor is 100% GDPR/Privacy law compliant and provides an entirely anonymous people count.

 The mmWave technology looks similar to the ToF camera, but it provides a much wider viewing angle of 120°.
-The effective people counting area for a TAC-B radar sensor is from 35 up to 200 square meters.
+The effective people counting area for a TAC-B radar sensor is up to 100 square meters.

 Installation of a TAC-B radar sensor is more straightforward than installing a video camera.
 The sensor is mounted on a wall rather than on a ceiling, which is more convenient in most cases.
 SensMax TAC-B was designed for a wide range of applications.
 The developers have paid great attention to the user interface and have given the sensor features that have never before been offered in similar solutions:

 - The open MQTT protocol allows reading data directly from the TAC-B radar sensor to process it in any 3rd party reporting software.